-Georgetown University Law Center offers a Certificate of Study in the increasingly important field of Employee Benefits Law.Including both tax and labor-oriented courses, the Certificate program provides students a broad knowledge of all aspects of benefits practice.
-Adjunct faculty from government agencies such as the Internal Revenue Service, the Pension Benefit Guaranty Corporation, and the U.S. Department of Labor, as well as from private practice, bring to their teaching extensive experience in the field.Members of the full-time faculty with expertise in employee benefits advise on the development of the curriculum.
+Georgetown University Law Center offers a certificate of study in the important field of Employee Benefits law.Including both tax and labor-oriented courses, the Certificate program provides students a broad knowledge of all aspects of benefits practice.
+Adjunct faculty from government agencies such as the Internal Revenue Service, the Pension Benefit Guarantee Corporation, and the U.S. Department of Labor, as well as from private practice, bring to their teaching extensive experience in the field.Members of the full-time faculty with expertise in employee benefits advise on the development of the curriculum.

-All candidates for the Certificate must have completed a basic course in federal income taxation, as it is a prerequisite for the tax courses in the program.
+All candidates for the Certificate in Employee Benefits Law must have completed a basic course in federal individual income taxation prior to enrollment.
 Students who have not taken a basic federal income tax course may satisfy this requirement by taking our online course, Foundations of Federal Income Taxation.

 Candidates for the Certificate must successfully complete the following four required courses comprising 10 academic credits.

 - Employee Benefits: Executive Compensation (Fall semester, 2 credits)